 2. Licensor

-A licensor is the person or entity that is licensing the piece of media to another entity to either distribute or sub distribute their content.
+A licensor is a person or entity that is licensing a piece of media to another entity to either distribute or sub-distribute its content.
 In general, this is the filmmaker when the filmmaker is dealing with a sales agent or producer’s rep, or the sales agent or producer’s rep when they’re dealing with distributors.

 3. Licensee